-These highlights do not include all the information needed to use ONDANSETRON ORALLY DISINTEGRATING TABLETS, safely and effectively.
-See full prescribing information for ONDANSETRON ORALLY DISINTEGRATING TABLETS.
+These highlights do not include all the information needed to use ONDANSETRON TABLETS safely and effectively.
+See full prescribing information for ONDANSETRON TABLETS.

-ONDANSETRON orally disintegrating tablets Initial U.S. Approval: 1991 Warnings and Precautions, Myocardial Ischemia (5.4) 10/2021 Ondansetron orally disintegrating tablets are a 5-HT3 receptor antagonist indicated for the prevention of: nausea and vomiting associated with highly emetogenic cancer chemotherapy, including cisplatin greater than or equal to 50 mg/m2.
+ONDANSETRON tablets, for oral use Initial U.S. Approval: 1991 RECENT MAJOR CHANGES Warnings and Precautions, Myocardial Ischemia (5.4) 10/2021 INDICATIONS AND USAGE Ondansetron tablets are a 5-HT3 receptor antagonist indicated for the prevention of: nausea and vomiting associated with highly emetogenic cancer chemotherapy, including cisplatin greater than or equal to 50 mg/m2.
 (1) nausea and vomiting associated with initial and repeat courses of moderately emetogenic cancer chemotherapy.
 (1) nausea and vomiting associated with radiotherapy in patients receiving either total body irradiation, single high-dose fraction to the abdomen, or daily fractions to the abdomen.
 (1) postoperative nausea and/or vomiting.
 (1) DOSAGE AND ADMINISTRATION See full prescribing information for the recommended dosage in adults and pediatrics.
 (2) Patients with severe hepatic impairment: do not exceed a total daily dose of 8 mg.
-(2.2, 8.6) Orally Disintegrating Tablets: 4 mg and 8 mg.
+(2.2, 8.6) Tablets: 4 mg and 8 mg.
 (3) Patients known to have hypersensitivity (e.g., anaphylaxis) to ondansetron or any components of the formulation.
 (4) • Concomitant use of apomorphine.
+(4)

-(4) WARNINGS AND PRECAUTIONS
+WARNINGS AND PRECAUTIONS

 - Hypersensitivity Reactions, Including Anaphylaxis and Bronchospasm: Discontinue ondansetron if suspected.
 Monitor and treat promptly per standard of care until signs and symptoms resolve.
 (5.1) - QT Interval Prolongation and Torsade de Pointes: Avoid ondansetron in patients with congenital long QT syndrome; monitor with electrocardiograms (ECGs) if concomitant electrolyte abnormalities, cardiac failure or arrhythmias, or use of other QT prolonging drugs.
 (5.2) - Serotonin Syndrome: Reported with 5-HT3 receptor antagonists alone but particularly with concomitant use of serotonergic drugs.
 If such symptoms occur, discontinue ondansetron and initiate supportive treatment.
 If concomitant use of ondansetron with other serotonergic drugs is clinically warranted, patients should be made aware of a potential increased risk for serotonin syndrome.
 (5.3) - Myocardial Ischemia: Monitor or advise patients for signs and symptoms of myocardial ischemia after oral administration.
 (5.4) - Masking of Progressive Ileus and/or Gastric Distension Following Abdominal Surgery or Chemotherapy-Induced Nausea and Vomiting: Monitor for decreased bowel activity, particularly in patients with risk factors for gastrointestinal obstruction.
-(5.5) - Phenylketonuria: Patients should be informed that ondansetron orally disintegrating tablets contain phenylalanine (a component of aspartame).
-Each 4 mg orally disintegrating tablet contains 1.68 mg phenylalanine and 8 mg orally disintegrating tablet contains 3.37 mg phenylalanine.
-(5.6)
+(5.5)

------ ADVERSE REACTIONS
+------ ADVERSE REACTIONS